-The cheap equipment can cost you more on repair and maintenance than an expensive quality-product.
-Quality is often not the only drawback with these products.
+The cheap equipment can cost you more on repair and maintenance than an expensive quality product.
+Quality is often not the only drawback of these products.
 They may not even serve the purpose they were bought for in some cases.
 Therefore,

 - Your focus should be equally on quality as well as the price of the item.

-- Take help from family or friends while deciding the right product.
+- Take help from family or friends while deciding on the right product.

 - You can also search for different review sites for comments from other buyers.

 - Take good note of whether the equipment is serviceable nearby, or the replacement parts are available.

 - Look for deals from different sellers while you are out shopping.
 You may get a quality product at a reasonable price after checking one or two marketplaces.

 Make sure the product you are buying returns the value before making a significant investment in quality.